sanusatyadarshi/sanusatyadarshi.github.io/index.md

 <!-- <h1 align="center">Hi 👋, I'm Sanu Satyadarshi</h1> -->
-<h1 align="center">I build software</h1>
+<h1 align="center">I build software & lead engineering teams</h1>

+I specialize in architecture, development, and deployment of cloud-native, microservices-based applications.

+Over time, I’ve moved beyond just writing code—I’ve led engineering teams, delivered complex projects, and aligned technology with business goals.
+I'm currently focused on **engineering leadership**, where I drive outcomes through a mix of engineering depth and people leadership.

+I thrive in environments that value engineering excellence, operational discipline, and user empathy.
+Leading high-performance teams with a strong focus on innovation, quality, and impact is what keeps me motivated.

+My responsibilities include:
+- Managing and scaling engineering teams
+- Technical decision-making and mentoring
+- Project delivery and stakeholder alignment

 ## Tech that I am currently working on

-- [Python] - To automate everything
+- [Python] – To automate everything
-- [Golang] - For microservice development
+- [Golang] – For microservice development
-- [Kubernetes] - To run platforms at scale
+- [Kubernetes] – To run platforms at scale
-- [AWS] - To run the applications
+- [AWS] – To run the applications
-- [Istio] - For running Service mesh at scale
+- [Istio] – For running Service Mesh at scale

 ## Areas of Interest

 - Highly distributed systems at scale
-- Improving latency and throughput at 4Cs(Cloud, Compute, Container, Code)
+- Improving latency and throughput at 4Cs (Cloud, Compute, Container, Code)
 - Infrastructure and application security in both Cloud and Hybrid environments
 - Sensible scaling with operational excellence
 - Hobbyist projects with Raspberry Pi
-- Sniffing system calls(Strace for life!!!)
+- Sniffing system calls (Strace for life!!!)

 ## How to work with me?

 If you know how to improve this:

 ```console